Iron Maiden (album): Songs

 "Charlotte the Harlot", their only song to have been credited to Dave Murray alone, is the first of four Iron Maiden tracks about the fictional prostitute "Charlotte", although Murray states it was "based on a true story".
 The 7-minute "Phantom of the Opera" is one of Harris's favourites and is still performed live relatively frequently.
 With many mood and time-changes, Harris marks it as "the first song I'd written that was a bit more proggy".
 "Transylvania" is an instrumental piece composed by Harris, which was later covered by Iced Earth on the album Horror Show.

 Of all the album's songs, "Phantom of the Opera", "Running Free", "Sanctuary" and "Iron Maiden" are the most frequently played in the band's concert tours, with the last being played at every show since the band's inception and signalling the arrival of Eddie onstage.
 All of the album's songs, excluding "Strange World", have been re-recorded with Bruce Dickinson on vocals, either on live albums, studio B-Sides or both.
 "Strange World" and "Transylvania" were the only songs not played on the "Eddie Rips Up the World Tour", 2005.

+Four songs from the album ("Phantom of the Opera", "Remember Tomorrow", "Strange World" and "Transylvania") were covered for the 1998 tribute album A Call to Irons (A Tribute To Iron Maiden), recorded by New Eden, Opeth, Evoken and Absu respectively.
 Four songs ("Prowler", "Remember Tomorrow", "Running Free" and "Iron Maiden") were covered for the 2008 tribute album Maiden Heaven: A Tribute to Iron Maiden released by Kerrang! magazine, and an acoustic reinterpretation of "Prowler" was included in 2012's Across The Seventh Sea by the acoustic Iron Maiden tribute project Maiden uniteD.
 Metallica drummer Lars Ulrich affirmed that "Remember Tomorrow" was "basically the blueprint for songs like Fade To Black and Welcome Home (Sanitarium), and some of the more epic ballady type of songs that Metallica had done later".